bardia-p/Concurrent-Filter/README.md

 There was an error with the input
 ```

-Using numbers are than digits/special characters:
+Using numbers other than digits/using special characters:
 ```
 Do you want to run the program in debug mode?
 Enter 1 for yes 0